ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - common algo used for rate-limiting, it's a great way to see if traffic conforms to some average rate or exceeds it
 - used often in packet switched networks, ATM uses it
 ### LEAKY BUCKET
-- outputs requests at a fixed rate, smoothes out traffic, token bucket allows bursty traffic through and is more flexible
+- outputs requests at a fixed rate, smoothes out traffic
+    - token bucket allows bursty traffic
+- generally handled at packet level, where packets are added to a queue on input, and emitted at a constant rate on other side
 ### BINARY SEARCH
 - for non-exact closest match great or less
     - https://stackoverflow.com/questions/50692011/find-the-first-element-in-a-sorted-array-that-is-smaller-than-the-target